NHL Hockey Concussions Injury Lawyer

 - Suicidal thoughts or behavior

-If you are a former NHL player and believe you may be suffering from CTE or other brain injuries related to head trauma, contact our team at Ligori & Sanders Attorneys at Law today.
+If you are a former NHL player and believe you may be suffering from CTE or other brain injuries related to head trauma, contact our team at Ligori & Ligori Attorneys at Law today.
 We can discuss your claim and help you determine whether you could seek compensation for your injuries.